-Page 28 Figure Legends 29 Figure 1.
-Map of Prince William Sound showing the approximate range covered by the shore-based field camps.
-29 Figure 2 a, b, c.
-Data sheets used by shore-based stations to record sighting information and vessel tract line.
-30 Figure 3.
-Examples of identification photographs of Prince William Sound killer whales.
-33 Figure 4.
-Map of southeastern Alaska showing the approximate range covered by the shore-based field camps. s affect expended to located killer 35 whales in Prince William Sound.
-A resident (AB) and transient pod (AT1) are shown.
-Figure 6.
+- Figure 1.
+Map of Prince William Sound showing the approximate range covered by the shore-based field camps. - Figure 2a-c.
+Data sheets used to record sighting information and vessel trackline. - Figure 3.
+Examples of identification photographs of PWS killer whales. - Figure 4.
+Map of southeastern Alaska showing the approximate range covered by the shore-based field camps. - Figure 5.
+The amount of effort expended to locate killer whales in Prince William Sound.
+A resident (AB) and transient pod (AT1) are shown. - Figure 6.
 Summary of the number of killer whales in each pod in Prince William Sound, 1984-91.
-Data prior to 19 are primarily from unpublished data from the North Gulf Oceanographic Society.
-3.6- 89 Oceanographic
+Data prior to 1989 are from Leatherwood (1984, 1990) and from unpublished data from the North Gulf Oceanic Society.